 2. Average Spenders

 Average spenders spend on what they believe is appropriate.
 They weigh their options and decide on what they think is a good investment.
 Average spenders know how their budget looks, and thus they act accordingly.
-The following describes average spenders:
+The following describes the average spenders:

 - Average spenders weigh their options and think about a buying decision for a while.
-They consider their decision criteria, make comparisons, search for coupon codes and finally make the decision.
+They consider their decision criteria, make comparisons, search for discount codes, and finally make the decision.

 - Average spenders seldom overspend or get involved in dramatic episodes of impulse buying.
 They may occasionally exhibit the behavioral characteristics of a spendthrift or a frugal.

 - Average spenders are influenced by facts, but they are not fully controlled by those facts.
 They are partly influenced by messaging but will take their time before making a purchasing decision.
 They need to be persuaded that they are making the right choice, which happens when exposed to both data and emotional messages.

 The frugalist is a terminology that is used to describe people with a tendency of holding onto and saving their money as long as they can, as opposed to spending it.
-Frugalists prefer to save than to spend money.
+Frugalists prefer to save rather than to spend money.
 They love to keep their money safe in a savings account rather than spend it.